 - The transfer may jeopardise the student's progressions through a package of courses; or

-- The intended course will not provide adequate preparation for further study, nor be recognised by higher education or VET providers as meeting their entry requirements and the transfer would be detrimental to the student's future study plans.
+- The intended course will not provide adequate preparation for further study, nor be recognised by higher education providers as meeting their entry requirements and the transfer would be detrimental to the student's future study plans.

 - provided a letter from another registered provider confirming that a valid enrolment offer has been made;